Aliases for GRIN1 Gene

 GeneCards Summary for GRIN1 Gene

 GRIN1 (Glutamate Ionotropic Receptor NMDA Type Subunit 1) is a Protein Coding gene.
 Diseases associated with GRIN1 include Neurodevelopmental Disorder With Or Without Hyperkinetic Movements And Seizures, Autosomal Dominant and Neurodevelopmental Disorder With Or Without Hyperkinetic Movements And Seizures, Autosomal Recessive.
 Among its related pathways are RET signaling and Protein-protein interactions at synapses.
-GO annotations related to this gene include calcium ion binding and receptor binding.
-An important paralog of this gene is GRIN2B.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and signaling receptor binding.
+An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot Summary for GRIN1 Gene